K-mukul/W205-Project/data_gathering/Readme.md

 The above vagrant VM will have Kafka installed on it during provisioning.
 It is possible to go to /usr/local/kafka/ and step through the examples in the Kafka quickstart located here: http://kafka.apache.org/documentation.html#quickstart

+Our python code for writing twitter to Kafka topics is located in the file twitter-stream-to-kafka.py.
+This can be run and managed in supervisord just like the above file-writing example.